 On her 80th day in the neonatal intensive care unit (NICU), the radiologist grew concerned that her head was growing abnormally.
 We had never heard the word “hydrocephalus” until then.
 Our neonatologist advised us to transfer Abagail out of the only home she knew, away from her twin brother, to get an MRI at Children’s National.
 We agonized over the decision, but away in a speeding ambulance went my barely 5-pound daughter.
-Shortly thereafter, we were introduced to Robert Keating, M.D., Chief of Neurosurgery at Children’s National Health System.
+Shortly thereafter, we were introduced to Robert Keating, M.D., Chief of Neurosurgery at Children’s National Hospital.

 I always joke around with Dr. Keating and tell him if he wasn’t a doctor he would be a rock star.
 He has this presence about him, this look in his eyes and a way of connecting on a personal level that makes the scariest scenarios seem — well, like he is on your team, so it will be OK.
 Dr. Keating is the captain of Team Abagail at Children’s National.
 Thankfully, his entire team, the other neurosurgeons, physician assistants and the amazing five east nurses go above and beyond to make sure Abagail is well and our needs are met.

 The best advice Dr. Keating ever gave me was to stay off Google.
 He encouraged a second opinion and assured us Abagail was in no immediate danger.
 The two neurosurgeons we consulted concurred with Dr. Keating.